morheus9/Docs/Kubespray_debian_11.md

 84.252.136.96   worker2
 ```

-3) Create and add keys to remote hosts:
+3) Create and add keys to remote hosts (from not root user!):

 ```
 ssh-keygen